antoineayoub/chatbot2/README.md

     end

  **Find or Create a session**

+each time your backend receive a message you want to create or update the user session (cf session concept bellow)

     def find_or_create_session(user_id)#, max_age: 59.minutes)
     	if Session.find_by("user_id = ?", user_id )# AND last_exchange >= ? ", max_age.ago)